rtluckie/zmk-config/docs/corne.md

 saw some (if not most) of the things I put in this layout somewhere else.
 Nevertheless, there are some modifications I made that are worth reading about.

-The first recommendation I got after jumping into the sub-50 keyboard world, was to try the [Miryoku](https://github.com/manna-harbour/miryoku) layout.
+The first recommendation I got, after jumping into the sub-50 keyboard world, was to try the [Miryoku](https://github.com/manna-harbour/miryoku) layout.
 I heard and read so much of this recommendation, that I started to think that this should be the standard layout to use with a Corne.

 The problem I have with things “ready to use”, is that everything about it, must